jdber1/opendrop/README.md

 Preparing Windows 7 for OpenDrop.
 ------------------------------------
-Download the free Anaconda Python distribution from [here](http://continuum.io/downloads), and install (tested and works with Anaconda 64-bit Python 2.7 Graphical Installer).
+* Download the free Anaconda Python distribution from [here](http://continuum.io/downloads), and install (tested and works with Anaconda 64-bit Python 2.7 Graphical Installer).
-Download the latest OpenCV release from [here](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/) and double-click to extract it (tested and works with opencv-3.0.0-rc1.exe).
+* Download the latest OpenCV release from [here](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/) and double-click to extract it (tested and works with opencv-3.0.0-rc1.exe).
 The folder opencv will be created in the folder you extract to.
-Go to the opencv/build/python/2.7/x64 folder (x86 for 32-bit), and then copy cv2.pyd to the C:/Python27/lib/site-packages/ folder.
+* Go to the opencv/build/python/2.7/x64 folder (x86 for 32-bit), and then copy cv2.pyd to the C:/Python27/lib/site-packages/ folder.
 If this doesn't work, or if this folder doesn't exist, copy cv2.pyd to the C:/Anaconda/Lib/site-packages/ folder.

-Now open the OpenDrop folder, and double-click on "run.bat".
+* Now open the OpenDrop folder, and double-click on "run.bat".
 If everything has installed correctly, OpenDrop should start.

+If you have any problems, find alternative solutions, or manage to install successfully on other Windows versions please let us know.

 Appendix C
 ==========